The number of Likes you get on your posts is still one of the biggest indicators of success on Instagram.

 Once you understand what hashtags that people who are likely to be interested in your kind of Instagram posts are using, you can use these hashtags in your posts.
 That way, you know that your posts are getting in front of people who are likely to actually be interested in your posts.

-- Go the “Tags” tab in the search results and write down all the major hashtags (more than 50,000 posts) that result from your search
+- Go to the “Tags” tab in the search results.
+And write down all the major hashtags (more than 50,000 posts) that result from your search.

 Or just watch the GIF below:

 You should then use these hashtags in your posts.